 Matthew 6:33 NLT

-- Study the lives of ‘contentment warriors’ and develop character qualities they exhibit.
+- Study the lives of ‘contentment warriors’ and develop the character qualities they exhibit.
 Studying the life of Jesus, Paul and the other disciples is extremely helpful.
 We can also read about other individuals who have demonstrated Godly character to help us focus on qualities that matter.
-Corrie Ten Boom is one of those people.
+Corrie Ten Boom is one of those people I love to read and write about.

 In more than 30 years, Corrie visited over 60 countries to testify to God’s love and to encourage people with the message that “Jesus is Victor.”